xiaozhuyfk/parallel/docs/_posts/2017-5-10-Final-Writeup.md

 <br><br>

 ## SUMMARY
-In this project, we built an end-to-end Question Answering system based on Knowledge base (Freebase).
+In this project, we built an end-to-end Question Answering system with the following features:
+* **Distributed backend server with multiple QA instance**
+* **Distributed computation of Question-Relation similarity with Master-Worker design**
+* **Measure word sequence similarity with Bi-directional LSTM models**
+* **Freebase knoledge graph visualization with Javascript**
 <br><br>